telerik/ajax-docs/controls/editor/how-to/toggle-css-files-from-cssfiles-collection.md

 # Toggle CSS Files from the CssFiles Collection

-In this article you can see how you can create a [custom tool]({%slug editor/functionality/toolbars/buttons/add-your-own-buttons%}) that toggles the decoration of the CSS files included through the [CssFiles collection]({%slug editor/functionality/toolbars/dropdowns/external-css-files%}).
+In this article you learn to create a [custom tool]({%slug editor/functionality/toolbars/buttons/add-your-own-buttons%}) that toggles the decoration of the CSS files included through the [CssFiles collection]({%slug editor/functionality/toolbars/dropdowns/external-css-files%}).

 Basically, you need to programmatically find the link tag and set its `disabled` attribute to `true` to disable it or `false` to enable it.